osreboot/IotaNor2/README.md

 A compiled executable is available for download in the [releases section](https://github.com/osreboot/IotaNor2/releases).

 :warning: Windows Defender occasionally flags the game executable as malicious and quarantines the file and/or artificially limits the program's execution speed.
-You might have to add `IotaNor2.exe` to your Windows Defender exclusions list. *Also be sure to give the game adequate time to load textures and audio when launching (don't spam click the executable).
-Doing so will almost certainly make your installed antivirus program unhappy.*
+You might have to add `IotaNor2.exe` to your Windows Defender exclusions list. *Also be sure to give the game adequate time to load textures and audio when launching (don't spam click the executable; this will almost certainly make your antivirus program unhappy).*

 The code for this project is available under the [MIT License](https://choosealicense.com/licenses/mit/).